This Australian Gent wanted to update his hair with a splash of colour,

 O.K., so before you hit the beach or start pool crawling,

-from the potentially hazardous cocktail of highly chlorinated water and the summer U.V rays.
+pay a little thought to how best to protect your hair from the potentially hazardous cocktail of highly chlorinated water and the summer U.V rays.

 The very first thing to remember before you go swimming anywhere and this includes the beach